Or how to quickly replace electricity pylons which are damaged or under maintenance?

 By establishing a temporary bypass, they can quickly restore power to an electrical transmission line ranging from 69kV to 1200kV.
 It is during their operation that the pylons can be repaired in parallel.
 Once the repair is complete and power is restored to the main circuit, the Emergency Retrieval System towers are dismantled and stored away for future use.

 The installation methods are straightforward.
-The different sections of the tower are stacked on top of each other, forming a tower between 20 and 120 meters high, depending on the requirements.
-The tower is kept securely attached to the ground on a base plate anchored with stakes.
-Digging a foundation is not necessary as the tower remains straight and stable thanks to a system of anchored guy-wired ropes, which keeps it grounded to an articulated base.
-Even with wind pressure or bad weather, the tower remains perfectly in place.
+Depending on the requirements, the different tower sections are stacked on top of each other, forming a tower between 20 and 120 meters high.
+The tower is securely attached to the ground on a base plate anchored with stakes.
+Digging a foundation is unnecessary as the tower remains straight and stable thanks to a system of anchored guy-wired ropes, which keeps it grounded to an articulated base.
+As a result, the tower remains perfectly in place even with wind pressure or bad weather.
 At its peak, it supports a system of insulators and conductors for power lines.

 This ERS equipment is light and compact, and can be transported and installed on all types of terrains, whatever the nature and the slope (mountains, forests, sand, flood plains, etc.), and in all weather conditions (rain, snow, heat…).
 The towers take up little floor space and are easy to assemble and store, even on complex sites.